oscaralberigo/linkedinmappingtool-frontend/README.md

 ## API Integration

-The application is configured to connect to your backend API running on port 3001.
+The application is configured to connect to the LSDEV backend API which is set up to run on port 3001.

 ## Authentication

 The application uses Google OAuth for authentication.
-Users must sign in with their Google account to access the LinkedIn search functionality.
+Users must sign in with their Google account to access.

+You must be a part of the LS group to login.